Estate Planning Articles

 A Generation-Skipping Trust

 Is used to leave money to your grandchildren.
-It can help preserve your generation-skipping tax exemption ($5 million in 2011 and 2012) on bequests to your grandchildren and avoid the tax on bequests exceeding that amount, which currently can be up to 35%.
+It can help preserve your generation-skipping tax exemption ($5.12 million in 2013) on bequests to your grandchildren and avoid the tax on bequests exceeding that amount, which currently can be up to 40%.
 Note: The generation-skipping exemption is equal to the federal estate tax exclusion.

 For example, even if you put $50,000 in a generation-skipping trust and allow it to accumulate earnings for many years, your lifetime exemption would be eroded by only the original $50,000.